 More to come later this week, a full deck “reveal” is in the works!
 Our deck has been an underutilized and neglected space, so we have been working to change that.
 I can’t wait to show you what furniture my husband built for this space.
 All I can say is…it’s over SIX FEET long, and has a DUAL purpose (one practical, and one for entertaining).
 Please check back, I can’t wait to show you the “after!”

 Before–check back soon…the “after” is in the works!

 Thanks so much for coming to visit.
 To see my house and it’s humble beginnings…visit this link which includes links to all of our DIY tutorials.

-The next stop is 21 Rosemary Lane, and be sure to visit each of these bloggers and their beautiful home tours this week!
+Be sure to visit each of these bloggers and their beautiful home tours this week!

 Full Tour Line Up: